 - Can commit to six months of treatment

-The best way to find out whether you are a good candidate for a gastric balloon is to meet with a gastric surgeon for an initial consultation.
-Our team at NuBody Concepts Nashville invites you to come in for a consultation to see if a gastric balloon is right for you.
+Our team at NuBody Concepts Nashville invites you to come in for a consultation with our gastric surgeon to see if a the Orbera gastric balloon is right for you.
 See the information we have put together in this article, and then give us a call!

 During the consultation, your surgeon will take a look at the following attributes to determine whether you could benefit from the placement of a gastric balloon: